KoptevaAnastasiia/KoptievaAnastasiia_bd_task/README.md

 This file contains the employee schedule, where each employee is assigned a list of services with defined start and end times, as well as the type of service.
 Each employee has its own identifier(employee_id) and is associated with the employee table.

+<h2 align="left"> Deploy project instruction :</h2>
+1 Ensure your environment is configured properly
+2 Clone a repository using a HTTPS or SSH

  <h1 align="left">Languages:</h1>
 <p align="left"> <a href="https://www.mysql.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/mysql/mysql-original-wordmark.svg" alt="mysql" width="40" height="40"/> </a> </p>